Preston Pearson: Dallas Cowboys

 His best season came in 1975, when he became a starter and rushed for 509 yards, caught 27 passes for 351 yards, and gained another 391 yards on kickoff returns.
-He then went on to assist the Cowboys to a Super Bowl X appearance by catching 12 passes for over 200 yards and three touchdowns in their two playoff games, including a reception for 123 yards and three receiving touchdowns (tied a league record) against the heavily favored Los Angeles Rams in the NFC title game.
-His team ended up losing the Super Bowl to the Pittsburgh Steelers, with Pearson rushing for 14 yards and catching 5 passes for 53 yards.
+He then went on to assist the Cowboys to a Super Bowl X appearance by catching 12 passes for over 200 yards and three touchdowns in their two NFC playoff games.
+In the divisional round playoff victory against the favored Minnesota Vikings, Pearson had 34 yards rushing on 11 carries, and 77 yards on five pass receptions.
+He also returned two kickoffs for 26 yards.
+One of Pearson's catches against Minnesota was on the January 5, 1976 cover of Sports Illustrated, next to the heading "The Cowboys Win A Shocker".